tendermint/tendermint/docs/app-dev/indexing-transactions.md

 indexer = "kv"
 ```

-By default, Tendermint will index all transactions by their respective
+By default, Tendermint will index all transactions by their respective hashes
-hashes and height using an embedded simple indexer.
+and height and blocks by their height.

 You can turn off indexing completely by setting `tx_index` to `null`.